stefpepp/ticketing-microservices/README.md

-* before using code, fix vulnerabilities that were reported by github
+* Before using code, fix vulnerabilities that were reported by github
 * ticketing
 Educational repository to follow microservices course